hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.markdown

 * `virtualbox_version_file` (string) - The path within the virtual machine to upload a file that contains the VirtualBox version that was used to create the machine.
 This information can be useful for provisioning.
-  By default this is ".vbox_version", which will generally upload it into the home directory.
+  By default this is ".vbox_version", which will generally be upload it into the home directory.

 * `vm_name` (string) - This is the name of the virtual machine when it is imported as well as the name of the OVF file when the virtual machine is exported.
 By default this is "packer-BUILDNAME", where "BUILDNAME" is the name of the build.

-* `import_opts` (string) - Additional options to pass to the `VBoxManage import`.
-  This can be useful for passing "keepallmacs" or "keepnatmacs" options for existing ovf images.

-* `export_opts` (array of strings) - Additional options to pass to the `VBoxManage export`.
-  This can be useful for passing product information to include in the resulting appliance file.

 ## Guest Additions